 Brown leaves are often a symptom of azalea diseases such as fungus or root rot.
 An infected plant should be discarded because it will not recover.

 Repot only when necessary, every 3 years or so.
 Azaleas flower best when slightly pot-bound.
 Never repot a plant when it's in bloom, which may cause its flowers to drop.
 Wait till after flowering and use a pot with a drainage hole.
 Using a clay half-pot -- also called an azalea pot -- is ideal for restricting the plant's roots and also allows good drainage.

 With good azalea care, this beautiful flowering shrub will dependably produce blooms for many years.
 Remember -- it's frost-tender.
 Unlike hardy azaleas that can be grown in the garden, this florist's type cannot withstand freezing temperatures and should not be planted outdoors unless you live where winters are short and mild.

 Origin: Asian hybrids

-Height: Up to 2 ft (60 cm).
+Height: Up to 2 ft (60 cm) as a potted plant.
 Dwarf azaleas are more compact.